-This BSCP defines the minimum requirements for the proving of new, and changes to existing, Metering Systems.
-In order to maintain the integrity of Settlement every Metering System is required to go through a full ‘end-to-end’ set of commissioning and Proving Tests when it is first registered for Settlement purposes in the Central Meter Registration Service (CMRS).
-Commissioning tests and Proving Tests do not necessarily have to be carried out on the same day, provided a reference Settlement Period is identified by the Meter Operator Agent (MOA) for the comparison between Meter Register data and that collected by the Central Data Collection Agent (CDCA) for the same Settlement Period.
-However, commissioning tests must be completed prior to carrying out a Proving Test, and all testing and sealing completed before the Effective From Date, except where a Supplier Volume Allocation (SVA) Metering System transfers to Central Volume Allocation (CVA) under BSCP68 (see Section 1.5).
+[101-B]This BSCP defines the minimum requirements for the proving of, and the Commissioning End to End Check (CEEC) for, new, and changes to existing, Central Volume Allocation (CVA) Metering Systems.
+In order to maintain the integrity of Settlement every CVA Metering System is required to go through a full ‘end-to-end’ set of commissioning and Proving Tests when it is first registered for Settlement purposes in the Central Meter Registration Service (CMRS).
+Commissioning tests and Proving Tests do not necessarily have to be carried out on the same day, provided a reference Settlement Period is identified by the CVA Meter Operator Agent (MOA) for the comparison between Meter Register data and that collected by the Central Data Collection Agent (CDCA) for the same Settlement Period.
+However, commissioning tests must be completed prior to carrying out a Proving Test, and all testing and sealing completed before the Effective From Date, except where a Supplier Volume Allocation (SVA) Metering System transfers to CVA under BSCP68 (see Section 1.5).

+[101-B]A CEEC shall be carried out on all new CVA Metering Systems and where certain changes to existing CVA Metering Systems are made.
+The CDCA shall initiate a CEEC with the Registrant when metered data (demand or generation, as applicable) is detected for the relevant CVA Metering Subsystem ID (MSSID).
+A CEEC shall be carried out after commissioning tests and, where applicable, Proving Tests have been carried out.

-This Balancing and Settlement Code Procedure (BSCP) differentiates between commissioning tests and Proving Tests associated with CVA Metering Systems and defines the boundaries of each activity, as shown in Fig. 1.
-Commissioning tests, as defined in Code of Practice Four (CoP 4), are the minimum requirements necessary to establish that the Metering Equipment is accurately measuring and recording the energy (consumption or generation) in an Outstation at a Site.
+[101-B]This Balancing and Settlement Code Procedure (BSCP) differentiates between commissioning tests, Proving Tests and CEECs associated with CVA Metering Systems and defines the boundaries of each activity, as shown in Fig. 1.
+Commissioning tests, as defined in Code of Practice Four (CoP 4), are the minimum requirements necessary to establish that the CVA Metering Equipment is accurately measuring and recording the energy (consumption or generation) in an Outstation at a Site.

-Whilst the general requirements for commissioning tests in relation to the various activities performed on CVA Metering Systems by the MOA which may, or may not, lead to a Proving Test being necessary, are covered in the table - Appendix 5: Table of Testing Requirements and Methods of Assurance of Settlement Data and associated Guidance Notes – any detail associated with those commissioning test requirements are out of scope of this procedure, and are not intended to replace the requirements of CoP4.
+[101-B]Whilst the general requirements for commissioning tests in relation to the various activities performed on CVA Metering Systems by the CVA MOA which may, or may not, lead to a Proving Test or CEEC being necessary, are covered in the table - Appendix 5: Table of Testing Requirements and Methods of Assurance of Settlement Data and associated Guidance Notes – any detail associated with those commissioning test requirements are out of scope of this procedure, and are not intended to replace the requirements of CoP4.

-In Fig. 1, the Metering System is bounded by a thin solid line, and the boundary for ‘commissioning’ by the MOA is shown as a dotted line – Box A.
+In Fig. 1, the CVA Metering System is bounded by a thin solid line, and the boundary for ‘commissioning’ by the CVA MOA is shown as a dotted line – Box A.

 The purpose of a Proving Test is to establish the following:

-(a) The Meter Technical Details (MTD) submitted by the MOA or Registrant to the CDCA to enable data collection are complete, accurate and correctly transferred to the CDCA instation;
+(a) The Meter Technical Details (MTD) submitted by the CVA MOA or Registrant to the CDCA to enable data collection are complete, accurate and correctly transferred to the CDCA instation;

-(b) The CDCA is able to interrogate the Metering System Outstation and satisfactorily retrieve the relevant metered data in the required format; and
+(b) The CDCA is able to interrogate the CVA Metering System Outstation and satisfactorily retrieve the relevant metered data in the required format; and

 (c) Prove that a Meter register advance for a given Settlement Period is consistent with the metered data retrieved by the CDCA for that same Settlement Period.

+[101-B]The purpose of a CEEC is the following:

+The CDCA confirms that metered data being recorded, for the relevant Outstation channel, for the relevant MSSID, is reflective of the amount, and direction, of energy flowing in the primary circuit, related to a CVA Metering System; and

+The Registrant confirms that for the relevant Outstation channel, for the relevant MSSID is recording energy with the same order of magnitude, and in the correct direction, to that expected.